phenixita/TutorialCQRS/README.md

 Simple CQRS on ASP Net Core

-This is an example on CQRS.
+This is an example on CQRS!